michaesb/Solar_system_simulation/README.md

 ##COMPUTATIONAL PHYSICS PROJECT 3

 This is a computational project in FYS-3150/4150 at UIO.
-In this project, we test the efficacy of the Markov Chain Monte Carlo method Metropolis algorithm by computing the solutions for the Ising model of a ferromagnetic material.
-The program will calculate and print the numerical result of the methods used.

-The program will print in the console the estimated values, temperature and number of Monte Carlo Cycles.
-The number of Monte Carlo cycles is inbuilt and cannot be change by the user unless it is changed directly from the source code.
-Be careful when indicating MC, since the time of ths program increases quite rapidly.
+In this project we will look at a model of the solar system using Velocity Verlet.

 ## Getting Started